snap-stanford/miner-data/Utils/README.txt

 	          - (Optional) the dataset (in tsv form) specifying id equivalences
 	Output:   - Snap mode equivlance table (snap_nid\tsnap_nid)

+It also contains scripts to pull out unique node ids and create an edge list (i.e. remove extraneous fields):

+4. extract_unique_node_ids.py
+	Description: Extracts node ids from a tsv and writes all the unique ids to a tsv.
+	Input:    - dataset, in tsv form
+	Output:   - tsv, where each line contains a single node id
+5. extract_edge_list.py
+	Description: Extracts src and dst node ids from a file, creates a tsv edge list.
+Can process 1-to-1, 1-to-many, many-to-1, and many-to-many relationships in input file.
+	Input:    - dataset, in tsv form
+	Output:   - tsv, where each line contains the source node id and the destination node id.

 Below are details on the arguments and usage for each script (taken from the header of each file):

 ########################################
 ###     create_snap_mode_table.py    ###
 ########################################

 Script that creates snap tables for a given mode.

 Usage: